k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 		"propertyName": "description",
 		"userPrompt": "Given the following table ${tableName} which includes the following columns ${columns}.\nPlease provide a one-line description of ${columnName} with a minimum of 5 words to be used in technical documentation.\n${samplePrompt}\nDo not include table or column names in your response.", "sampleSize": 10,
-		"samplePrompt": "Here is a data sample from the column ${columnName} to help you classify the column: ${sampleData}.", "incrementalMode":"KEEP_ALL"
+		"samplePrompt": "Here is a data sample from the column ${columnName} to help you describe the column: ${sampleData}.", "incrementalMode":"KEEP_ALL"
 	}
 }